6/16/2021 12:00:00 AM

 Their designs expressed individuality and nonconformity, and the aesthetic, political and intellectual values of those who wore them.
 The innovative jewelry in Simply Brilliant will enthrall visitors with a journey through this revolutionary period in design and adornment.

-This exhibition of approximately 120 pieces represents a single collector’s interest and explores the international renaissance in fine jewelry in the 1960s and 70s.
-Drawn from one of the most important private collections in the world, assembled by local Cincinnatian Kimberly Klosterman, this exhibition features the work of independent jewelers such as Andrew Grima, Gilbert Albert, Arthur King, Thierry Vendome and Barbara Anton along with work created for Bulgari, Cartier, Boucheron and other major houses.
+The exhibition is drawn from one of the most important private collections in the world, which also has a local connection.
+Visitors will encounter the work of independent jewelers such as Andrew Grima, Gilbert Albert, Arthur King, Jean Vendome and Barbara Anton along with mold-breaking work created for Tiffany’s by Elsa Peretti, Bulgari, Cartier and other major houses.

-The exhibition is accompanied by a full color illustrated catalogue and includes essays by some of the most important scholars in the field.
-Biographies of each designer/house represented are paired with full color images, extended text for a select number of highlighted pieces and an appendix of maker’s marks.
+The exhibition is accompanied by a full color illustrated catalogue edited by Amnéus.
+The publication includes essays by some of the most important scholars in the field and is the first to set this work in context It includes biographies of each designer and house represented, full color images, extended text for a select number of highlighted pieces and an appendix of maker’s marks.

 The exhibition debuted at the DIVA Museum for Diamonds, Jewellery and Silver in Antwerp, Belgium, in 2020, and then displayed at the Pforzheim Jewellery Museum in Pforzheim, Germany, before making its US debut in Cincinnati.

 At CAM, Simply Brilliant will be presented to view for free in the Vance Waddell and Mayerson Galleries (G124 and 125).
 The exhibition will be accompanied by a variety of programming, with details will be announced closer to the time of exhibition.
 Photography is permitted, but no flash.
 On social media, use #SimplyBrilliant.